 ARTICLE XIII – LIABILITY STRUCTURE AND INDEMNITY AGREEMENT

-1. It is intended that all contractual relations or property interests resulting from Consortium activities or programs or relating to Consortium purposes shall be the responsibility and obligation of the individual Consortium member who has agreed to be responsible for any such legal obligations or relationships.
+- It is intended that all contractual relations or property interests resulting from Consortium activities or programs or relating to Consortium purposes shall be the responsibility and obligation of the individual Consortium member who has agreed to be responsible for any such legal obligations or relationships.
 As a result, the Consortium will not directly employ employees, make contracts, incur liabilities, borrow money, raise notes or other obligations nor secure any obligations by mortgage or pledge nor will the Consortium purchase, take, receive, lease, take by gift, devise or request or otherwise own, hold, improve, use or otherwise deal in or with real or personal property or any interest therein wherever situated.
-However, the Council may for purposes of efficiency and convenience and upon the acceptance of a participating member designate a fiscal agent among the members of the Consortium which shall be responsible to administer on behalf of the other members the legal responsibilities and contractual relations relating to Consortium activities, programs or purposes.
+However, the Council may for purposes of efficiency and convenience, and upon the acceptance of a participating member, designate a Fiscal Agent (whose responsibilities are set forth in Article IV) who shall be responsible for administering on behalf of the other members the legal responsibilities and contractual relations relating to Consortium activities, programs or purposes.

 ARTICLE XIV – NOT A PARTNERSHIP